Machine Identity Rotation: Securing Non-Human Identities

 This diagram shows a simple authentication flow for a machine identity.
 The application uses its machine identity to authenticate with a server, which then allows access to authorized resources.

-As we'll discuss in the next section, understanding the concept of machine identity rotation is key to mitigating these risks and ensuring the ongoing security of your non-human entities.
+Understanding the concept of machine identity rotation is key to mitigating these risks and ensuring the ongoing security of your non-human entities.

 The Concept of Machine Identity Rotation